andrijdavid/kaggle_hpa/README.md

 # kaggle_hpa
-Various nb and models for the HPA kaggle competition
+Various nb and models for the HPA kaggle competition usin fastai